 New Directors are appointed by the Board, following recommendation by the Nomination Committee, and are then subject to election by shareholders at the first Annual General Meeting (AGM) following their appointment.
-Accordingly, Mark Dampier will stand for election at the forthcoming AGM.
 No Director has a contract of employment with the Company.
 Directors' terms and conditions of appointment are set out in letters of appointment, copies of which are on the Company section of the Manager's website.

-The Company's Articles of Association (Articles) require that each Director shall retire at an AGM at least every three years after appointment or (as the case may be) last re-appointment, and may offer themselves for re-election.
+The Company's Articles of Association (Articles) require that each Director shall retire at every third AGM after appointment or (as the case may be) last re-appointment, and may offer themselves for re-election.
 A Director's normal tenure of office will be for three terms of three years, except that the Board may determine otherwise if it is considered that the continued participation on the Board of an individual Director is in the best interests of the Company and its shareholders.
 Such long serving Directors will stand for re-election annually.

-No Directors are required to retire by rotation at this year's AGM.
-However, due to their length of service, Hugh Twiss, Jonathan Silver and Roger Walsom will seek re-election at this year's AGM.
-The Board confirms that each of the Directors standing for re-election continues to perform effectively and to demonstrate commitment to their respective roles and recommends that shareholders vote in favour of the resolutions, numbered 5 to 7, for their re-election.
-Notwithstanding their length of service, the Board considers that Hugh Twiss, Jonathan Silver and Roger Walsom remain independent in character and judgement from the Company's Manager, a view which has been demonstrated by their actions on behalf of the Company.
+Davina Curling will retire by rotation and seek re-election at this year's AGM.
+Due to their length of service Jonathan Silver, Hugh Twiss and Roger Walsom will also seek re-election at this year's AGM.
+The Board confirms that each of the Directors standing for re-election continues to perform effectively and to demonstrate commitment to their respective roles and recommends that shareholders vote in favour of the resolutions, numbered 5 to 8, for their re-election.
+Notwithstanding their length of service, the Board considers that Jonathan Silver, Hugh Twiss and Roger Walsom remain independent in character and judgement from the Company's Manager, a view which has been demonstrated by their actions on behalf of the Company.